daxcee/sahat.github.com/_posts/2014-02-26-how-to-implement-password-reset-in-nodejs.md

     a.btn.btn-link(href='/forgot') Forgot Password?
 {% endhighlight %}

-**Note:** If this is your first time working with Jade templates, I highly recommend this interactive
+**Note:** If this is your first time working with Jade templates, I recommend to take a look at this interactive
 [Jade Syntax Documentation](http://naltatis.github.io/jade-syntax-docs/).

-At this point let's switch over to `layout.jade` so we can add jQuery and Bootstrap libraries.
+Let's switch over to `layout.jade` so we can add jQuery and Bootstrap libraries.
 Inside `head` block add these three lines:

 {% highlight jade %}